GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Then Apple went public toward the end of 1980.
-All of a sudden, all these people I was working with were millionaires.
+> ### No matter how correct a mathematical theorem may appear to be, one ought never to be satisfied that there was not something imperfect about it until it also gives the impression of being beautiful.
 >
-> ~ *Andy Hertzfeld*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts